 Kristina B. Lewis is an Assistant Professor of TESOL and Applied Linguistics in the English Department at Illinois State University.* An experienced language educator, she has taught English language and literacy classes to diverse student populations in Uganda and the United States.
 Kristina has also taught numerous courses in the areas of English language, academic writing, educational linguistics, and TESOL methods.
 Kristina holds an MSEd in Teaching English to Speakers of Other Languages (TESOL) and a PhD in Educational Linguistics, both from the University of Pennsylvania.
 Outside of her academic position, Kristina works as a freelance editor and writing coach, specializing in providing support to multilingual writers in various academic English genres.

 *Kristina’s freelance work is done on her own time and is not associated with her position at Illinois State University; her opinions are her own.
+Please note that I do not provide services to students currently enrolled at Illinois State University.

 RESEARCH INTERESTS AND CURRENT PROJECTS